Skip to main content

 Basic Authentication

-Authenticate with Jira using username and API key
+Authenticate using username and API token.

 To authenticate with Atlassian Jira using Basic Authentication, an email address and either an API token (for Jira Cloud) or password (for self-hosted Jira) is required.